timosarkka/netflix-in-numbers/README.md

 This project involves exploring and analyzing Netflix data using Power BI.
 The goal is to gain insights into the content available on Netflix, including trends in genres, IMDB/TMDB scores, countries releasing most content and more.
 Visualizations and reports are created to provide a comprehensive understanding of the dataset.

 ### Overview
-This project includes various visualizations to help understand the Netflix dataset.
-Key features include:
+This project includes various visualizations to help understand the series and movies titles that are offered by Netflix to viewers.

+Some of the metrics presented:

 - Genres overview
 - Best titles by score
 - Ratings by runtime